JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Tab url and context menu
 - When the context menu of the first track reaches the second, the text of the second track has a higher z-index.
 Perhaps I will have to sent the context menu to the parent just like the tab modal.
 Or maybe it does not have to be absolute #DONE
 - Create a new component for the context menu #DONE
-- Style the tab modal, the slate background color does not look good
+- Style the tab modal, the slate background color does not look good #DONE
 - Currently to find a url we have to leave the app and open a browser manually.
 Let's embed a link to the system browser/search engine to search for tabs and then go back

 ## Single track page